-This transgender community in India follows Guru Shishya (Teacher Disciple) tradition like the case with the sangeet Gharanas of India.
+This transgender community or ek gender in India follows Guru Shishya (Teacher Disciple) tradition like the case with the sangeet Gharanas of India.
 There are 4 categories of Hijras in India

 1- Student – This is the first stage while a member comes to have the training of traditions.

 2- Disciple – This is the second stage while the student becomes a disciple.

 3- Teacher – The teacher trains the student to prepare them for inducting them as disciples.